aofarrel/myco/doc/qc_and_filtering.md

 Lily Karim's VCF to diff script will mask any sites that are below `diff_min_site_coverage` (default: 10) from appearing in the final diff file output.
 It does not affect the VCF.

 ## Sample filtering
+Generally speaking, these filters apply to myco_sra and myco_raw.
+The only sample-level filtering myco_cleaned supports are TREE_TOO_MANY_LOW_COVERAGE_SITES, VARIANT_CALLING_KILLED, and VARIANT_CALLING_TIMEOUT.

 ### FASTQ download (myco_sra only)
 | status code               | situation                                                             | togglable?         | can crash pipeline?         |